 Top 5 Most Common Physical Signs of Funnel Chest

 Reduced Workout Capacity

-Large body of scientific literature proves that patients suffering from pectus excavatum have a cardiac restraint to exercise.
+Reduced workout capacity – A large body of scientific literature proves that patients suffering from pectus excavatum have a reduced exercise capacity.

-The deformity causes the air in the lungs to be trapped, leading to exertional dyspnea (shortness of breath during working out).
+The deformity causes the air in the lungs to be trapped, leading to exertional dyspnea (shortness of breath while working out).

 Patients are not able to get enough air, which will lead to stamina and endurance problems.

-A study revealed that a pectus excavatum patient couldn’t even tolerate walking with a close-fitting military vest on.
+A study revealed that a pectus excavatum patient couldn't even tolerate walking while wearing a close-fitting military vest.

 Frequent Lung Infections

 A 30-year-long study done at the UCLA Medical Center revealed that 32% of all 375 patients with pectus excavatum had recurrent respirational infections.